jacobwarduk/pertestimate/README.md

 # pertestimate
 ## Give more accurate estimates using the PERT technique

-The PERT technique of task estimation was developed in...
+The PERT technique of task estimation is a trivariate estimate taking into account the best and worst possible scenarios to give a weighted average.
+It is also possible to calculate the standard deviation, which represents the level of confidence in the estimate.

 ## Install
 `npm install --save pertestimate`